mantidproject/mantid/Code/Mantid/docs/source/concepts/PointAndSpaceGroups.rst

 .. testcode:: ExSpaceGroupCheck

     from mantid.geometry import SpaceGroupFactory
+    from collections import Counter

-    # Small helper function that checks if the "observation status" of a reflection is compatible with the space group.
+    # Small helper function that distinguishes three cases:
+    #   0: The reflection is observed and allowed or not observed and not allowed
+    #  -1: The reflection is allowed, but not observed - additional reflection condition is present
+    #   1: The reflection is observed, but not allowed - systematic absence violation
     def conditionsMatch(spaceGroup, hkl, isObserved):
+        isAllowed = spaceGroup.isAllowedReflection(hkl)

+        if isAllowed == isObserved:
+            return 0
+        elif isAllowed and not isObserved:
+            return -1
+        else:
-        return spaceGroup.isAllowedReflection(hkl) == isObserved
+            return 1

     # List of reflections with "observation status" from a hypothetical experiment.
     reflections = [([1,0,0], False), ([1,1,0], False), ([1,1,1], True), ([2,0,0], False), ([2,1,0], False), ([2,1,1], False),